Helen Skelton and Jules Hudson to star alongside Yorkshire celebrities in new Channel 5 show

 The four-part series will be spread across four nights and the show’s hosts will celebrate the best of British food, at a time when the weather makes the difference between a bountiful harvest and complete washout.

-They will meet with Cannon Hall Farm brothers Rob and Dave Nicholson, as well as a host of special guests including presenter-turned-farmer George Lamb, Bradford-born GP Dr Amir Khan, farm regular and former member of JLS JB Gill, and Rueben Owen from Our Yorkshire Farm.
+They will meet with Cannon Hall Farm brothers Rob and Dave Nicholson, as well as a host of special guests including presenter-turned-farmer George Lamb, farm regular and former member of JLS JB Gill, and Rueben Owen from Our Yorkshire Farm.

 They will keep count on the star crops that have come in big this year, as well as meeting the producers who turn these modest-looking plants into everyday favourites.